dondestefano/mixologic/README.md

 ## Project file structure

 ### Main structure
-The project is separated into four main packages.
+The project is separated into four main packages (all located in 'mixologic/app/src/main/java/com/example/mixologic').
 These are:

-- './app/src/main/java/com/example/mixologic/application' : Contains the custom application class.
+- './application': Contains the custom application class.
-- './app/src/main/java/com/example/mixologic/data : Contains the applications data classes.
+- './data: Contains the applications data classes.
-- './app/src/main/java/com/example/mixologic/features : Contains the applications features.
+- './features: Contains the applications features.
 Each feature is its own screen in the application and its package contains its activity or fragment, viewmodel and eventual adapter.
-- './app/src/main/java/com/example/mixologic/managers : Contains the applications managers.
+- './managers: Contains the applications managers.
 These are used to handle fetches from databases, encrypt and sort.

-### Specific features
+### Specific packages
-The following features are considered to need further explanation:
+The following packages are considered to need further explanation:
-- './app/src/main/java/com/example/mixologic/features/splash' : The SplashActivity is launched upon application start.
+- './features/splash' : The SplashActivity is launched upon application start.
 Its role is to determine the users logged in status and either direct to MainActivity if the user is logged in or LoginActivity if he/she isn't.
-- './app/src/main/java/com/example/mixologic/features/main' : The Main feature is the wrapper for the applications logged in state.
+- './features/main' : The Main feature is the wrapper for the applications logged in state.
 The MainActivity displays the applications other main features as fragments inside its viewpager.
+- './data/room : The package for Room contains repositories, DAO:s and the RoomDatabase that the application uses to cache data.

 ## Authors